stefan-jeitler/change-blog/ReadMe.md

 ChangeTracker is web service that enables you to keep track of your releases and changes.

 Due to the continuous movement towards microservices releases are harder to track.
-Often, monoliths gets subdivided into many micro/nano services, each of them are deployed independently with its own versioning.
+Often monoliths gets subdivided into many micro/nano services, each of them are deployed independently with its own versioning.

 Imagine you're a product owner who is responsible for many products.
 In order to communicate the changes to the customer you need to be up-to-date about the releases.